fabi1816/super-duper-potato/docs/source/deployment.rst

     - A permission for an AWS service to access an AWS resource
     - Save the *ARN* value for the next step
     - Used in the deployment group creation
-3. Limit the CodeDeploy user's permissions
+3. [Optional] Limit the CodeDeploy user's permissions
     - This is tied to the user's permission, not CodeDeploy
     - I won't do this
 4. Create an *IAM instance profile* for the EC2 instance